qrqiuren/site-myhdl-dev/guide.md

 Background info
 ===============

-MyHDL's original developer, [jandecaluwe], is MyHDL's BFDL.
+MyHDL's original developer, [jandecaluwe], is MyHDL's BDFL.
 He has the final say about its design and development decisions.
 The development workflow takes that into account.

-*[BFDL]: Benevolent Dictator For Life
+*[BDFL]: Benevolent Dictator For Life

 The repository
 ==============